-Turns out the open office idea isn’t all it was cracked up to be.
+Turns out that the open office idea isn’t all it was cracked up to be.
 In fact, open offices are associated with lower employee satisfaction and less productivity, higher levels of stress and fatigue, and higher rates of absenteeism including more sick days.
 In other words, bad news all around.
-To combat this problem, companies are shifting more toward variety.
+To combat this problem, companies are shifting more toward variety to improve productivity.
 Workplace strategy expert Ron Friedman recommends identifying the types of work activities your employees perform and then designing spaces for those activities.
 For example, he suggests having personal spaces that employees can customize to fit their preferences, social spaces for collaboration and bonding, and “thinking rooms” for when individuals need some peace and quiet.

-2. Improve the lighting
+2. Improve Your Lighting

-If you can’t see, you can’t work.
+If you can’t see properly, you can’t work well.
 Poor lighting causes eye strain, headaches, fatigue, stress, and a host of other problems, both physical and mental.
-Thus, one of the easiest things you can do to boost productivity is to improve the lighting in your office.
+One of the easiest things you can do to boost productivity is to improve the lighting in your office.
 If possible, provide access to natural light—it’s bright, it makes people happy, and it’s free!
-It also increases productivity: a study in the Journal of Clinical Sleep Medicine found that employees who sit near a window sleep better than those who don’t, and a good night’s sleep is essential for a good day’s work.
+It also increases office productivity: a study in the Journal of Clinical Sleep Medicine found that employees who sit near a window sleep better than those who don’t, and a good night’s sleep is essential for a good day’s work.
 If it isn’t feasible to put everyone near a window, install indirect lighting, which is still bright and doesn’t cause eye strain.

-3. Raise the ceilings
+3. Raise the Ceilings

-Color has a major effect on our emotions and our productivity, and when it comes to worker effectiveness, white is one of the worst.
+Color has a major effect on our emotions and our productivity, and when it comes to employee effectiveness, white is one of the worst.
 Similar to providing a variety of workspaces, provide a variety of color environments tailored for different activities.
 Research links green to creativity and blue to productivity.
 Red appears to be good for detail orientation, but it can also reduce analytical thinking.
 And no one likes yellow.
 See here and here for good roundups of how to use color psychology in your office.

-5. Control the noise level
+5. Control the Noise Level